XiaoShan262/VCCSim/README.md

    You can also build the GRPC by yourself.
 But it is a bit complicated.
 The compiled result usually cannot be used directly with UE.
 So we recommend using our precompiled version.

-    We will provide a guide for building the GRPC with UE5 by yourself soon.
+    We will provide a guide for building the GRPC with UE5 by yourself soon.:)

 3. Build the project.